-The actual cornerstone of President Trump's "Made in the USA" strategy was Executive Order 13788 on Buy American and Hire American.
+The cornerstone of President Trump's "Made in the USA" strategy was Executive Order 13788 on Buy American and Hire American.
 Signed on April 18, 2017, this EO was meant "to promote economic and national security and to help stimulate economic growth, create good jobs at decent wages, strengthen our middle class, and support the American manufacturing and defense industrial bases."

-The order set out to ensure that all aspects of steel and iron production must occur in the United States in order to reduce the impact of cheaper, foreign-sourced products that benefited from the use of "dumped or injuriously subsidized steel, iron, or manufactured goods."
-So far, this order has led to a decline in foreign imports of steel and iron; however, U.S. employment and production in the steel and iron industry have yet to benefit.
-It also directed federal agencies to scrutinize their compliance with Buy America requirements and to minimize their use of waivers to purchase foreign goods and services.
-These waivers allow for some government procurement purchases to avoid Buy American requirements in cases where the goods are not commercially available in the United States in sufficient quality or quantity, or when it would be "inconsistent with the public interest".
+The Trump administration's motive for the EO was to address a concern in the steel and iron industry, which the White House considered the target of foreign dumping.
+American steel and iron manufacturers had been injured by imported steel and iron that was made cheaper thanks to foreign subsidies.
+Thus far, the EO has led to a decline in foreign imports of steel and iron; however, U.S. employment and production in the steel and iron industry have yet to benefit.
+Additionally, the EO called for federal agencies to increase their compliance with Buy American requirements by reducing their use of waivers to purchase foreign goods and services.
+These waivers allow for some government procurement purchases to avoid Buy American requirements in cases where the "goods are not commercially available in the United States in sufficient quality or quantity, or when it would be inconsistent with the public interest."

 The other Executive Orders of note are the Executive Order on Strengthening Buy-American Preferences for Infrastructure Projects and the Executive Order on Maximizing Use of American-Made Goods, Products, and Materials.
-Signed in 2019, these orders extended the purview of the Executive Order on Buy American and Hire American.
-The former order targeted infrastructure projects that receive federal financial assistance awards, greatly widening the scope of affected programs and projects.
-The latter order reinterpreted the "component test" to increase the thresholds for U.S.-origin components.
+Both orders were signed in 2019 and helped extend the purview of the Executive Order on Buy American and Hire American.
+The former EO widened the number of federal infrastructure projects eligible for financial assistance rewards, while the latter increased the requirements for U.S.-origin components used in products.

-Overall, according to the Office of Management and Budget (OMB), the Trump administration's efforts to expand the Buy American Act were responsible for a 26% increase in domestic procurement and an 8% reduction in the dollar value of Buy American waivers from FY2015-2016 to FY2018-2019.
+According to the Office of Management and Budget (OMB), the Trump administration's efforts to expand the Buy American Act were responsible for a 26% increase in domestic procurement and an 8% reduction in the dollar value of Buy American waivers from FY2015-2016 to FY2018-2019.